 Here's this site's easy recipe for Whole Wheat & Spelt Pizza Crust.

-If you like this caramelized onion pizza, you might also enjoy …
+If you like this offbeat pizza, you might also enjoy …

 See this site’s entire collection of vegan pizzas